 Activity 3: Equalities and Inequalities

-Have students create two codes:
+Have students write two codes:

-• A code that demonstrates a situation of equality.
+• A code that demonstrates an equality.

-• A code that demonstrates a situation of inequality.
+• A code that demonstrates an inequality.

 Display the codes and make a code gallery.